On Sunday 22 October 2023, Quit re-launched the Victoria-wide campaign ‘The con that kills’.

 ‘The con that kills’ is a new campaign, developed by Quit, designed to raise awareness of some of these tobacco product manipulations and the harm they cause.

 The campaign will lead with a 30-second advertisement across television and digital platforms in Victoria.
-Three cut-down versions will focus on modifications made to filters and roll-your-own tobacco, and the masking agents and additives that are added to tobacco.
+Four cut-down versions will focus on modifications made to filters and roll-your-own tobacco, and the masking agents and additives that are added to tobacco.

 - Tobacco companies manipulate tobacco products in ways that make the toxic smoke feel less harsh and harmful than it really is.
 When you don’t feel the true harshness of the smoke, you get fewer immediate cues that the smoke is damaging your airways.
 It allows you to keep taking in lungfuls of cancer-causing chemicals.
 This is the con that kills.